History of fashion design: 1970s

 Nicknamed the 'me' decade; 'please yourself' was the catchphrase of the 1970s.
 Some saw it as the end of good taste.
 The decade began with a continuation of the hippie look of the late 1960s, with kaftans, Indian scarves, and floral-print tunics.
 Jeans remained frayed and bell-bottomed, tie dye was still popular, and the fashion for unisex mushroomed.
-An immense movement claiming civil rights for blacks combined with the influence of soul music from the USA created a nostalgia for Africa and African culture.
+An immense movement claiming civil rights for black people combined with the influence of soul music from the USA created a nostalgia for Africa and African culture.
 A radical chic emerged, influenced by the likes of James Brown, Diana Ross, Angela Davis, and the Black Panthers, in everything from afro hairstyles to platform soles.
 During the 1970s brands greatly increased their share of the international market.
 Hems began dropping in 1974 to below the knee until finally reaching the lower mid-calf in 1977 and shoulder lines were dropped.
 After 1975, fashions came to be dominated by the "disco look" which included feathered women's haircuts and on men, the three-piece leisure suit.
 Bell-bottomed pants would remain popular throughout the entire decade.

 Perhaps the two most innovative fashion designers in 1970s France were Kenzo Takada and Sonia Rykiel.
 The undisputed star of Parisian fashion in the 1970s, Kenzo drew his inspiration from all over the world, mixing Western and Oriental folk influences with a fantastic joie de vivre and an instinctive understanding of what his young customers wanted.
 With his fluid lines, unusual prints, clever accessories, and finery that was hitherto unprecedented in ready-to-wear, he very much turned the fashion world upside down.
 The queen of figure-hugging knits, in 1974, Sonia Rykiel designed her first pullovers with reversed seams.
 However, more than that, she created a whole range of clothes that were extremely individual and yet could be worn almost anywhere.
 The Rykiel style, dominated by fluid knitted garments, dark blacks, rhinestones, long boa-like scarves, and little crocheted hats, conquered the American market, and even to this day, Rykiel is considered by many Americans as the true successor of Chanel.